-Following the announcement by the Chancellor of the new COVID-19 Job Support Scheme (JSS) last month to help businesses facing reduced demand, the Government has now produced further guidance on how the scheme will work in practice.
+Following the announcement last month by the Chancellor of the new COVID-19 Job Support Scheme (JSS) to help businesses facing reduced demand, the Government has now produced a policy paper on how the scheme will work in practice.

 The JSS is set to go live on 1 November 2020 and it is currently intended that the scheme will run until April 2021.